OpenITI/RAW_Hindawi/README.md

 # RAW_Hindawi

-This repository contains unconverted epub files from the [Hindawi library](https://www.hindawi.org/)
+This repository contains unconverted epub files from the [Hindawi library](https://www.hindawi.org/).

+In 2019, a first scrape of the Hindawi website was carried out, including only the metadata, not the texts themselves.
-Only books from the following categories were scraped:
+In May 2023, a second scrape was carried out, in which the text files (and metadata) from the following categories only were scraped:

 ```
 literature